 The company may utilize third parties in support of delivering business services.
 When, as a result, these arrangements extend our information technology processes into the third parties‘ computing environments—for example, in cases of Application Service Providers (ASPs)—the third parties must contractually abide by this Policy, as applicable, unless specific additional provisions have been established through other contractual agreements.

 Our information, whether in electronic or physical form, can be categorized into three classifications.
 Due care must be taken to protect our information assets in accordance with the three classifications, as described within this Policy.

-1. Confidential – Sensitive personally identifiable information (PII) used for business purposes within ID123 which, if disclosed through unauthorized means, could adversely affect our customers or personnel, and could have legal, statutory, or regulatory repercussions.
+- Confidential – Sensitive personally identifiable information (PII) used for business purposes within the company which, if disclosed through unauthorized means, could adversely affect our customers or personnel, and could have legal, statutory, or regulatory repercussions.

-2. Internal – Information related to our business that if disclosed, accessed, modified or destroyed by unauthorized means, could have limited or significant financial or operational impact on us.
-Examples include: strategic plans, vendors‘ proprietary information, and responses to Requests for Proposals (RFPs), information protected by intergovernmental non-disclosure agreements or other non-disclosure agreements, and design documents.
+- Internal – Information related to our business that if disclosed, accessed, modified, or destroyed by unauthorized means, could have a limited or significant financial or operational impact on us.
+Examples include strategic plans, vendors‘ proprietary information, and responses to Requests for Proposals (RFPs), information protected by intergovernmental non-disclosure agreements or other non-disclosure agreements, and design documents.

-3. Public – Information intended for unrestricted public disclosure in the course of our business.
-Examples include: press releases, public marketing materials, and employment advertisements.
+- Public – Information intended for unrestricted public disclosure in the course of our business.
+Examples include press releases, public marketing materials, and employment advertisements.

 B. Responsibility for Assets

 - Ownership of Assets – All information collected, stored, and processed over our technology systems are either the property of ID123 or our Clients.
 Employees who use our technology systems should have no expectation of their own personal privacy associated with the information they store in or send through these systems, within the limits of the federal, state, and local laws of the United States and, where applicable, foreign laws.